-By evaluating the biomechanics of the foot, the Podiatrist Melbourne can prescribe special footwear, orthotics and prosthetic devices to correct the imperfect foot and leg structure and function.
+By evaluating the biomechanics of the foot, your Podiatrist can prescribe special footwear, orthotics and prosthetic devices to correct the imperfect foot and leg structure and function.

 They also take care of various sports related injuries such as shin splints and stress fractures.